libhal/SJSU-Dev2/README.md

 Cross platform firmware framework written by students, alumni, and faculty of San Jose State University.
 Designed for the original purpose of helping students develop firmware for the SJTwo board.

+## 🏗️ WARNING: UNDER HEAVY CONSTRUCTION 🚧

+Currently Ongoing Breaking Changes:

+1. New common API for modules
+2. Introduction of Docker Images and Containers to make development consistent across computer operating systems.
+3. Renaming and reorganization of the library folder

+Additional Considered Changes:

+1. New build system (maybe meson, or CMake (ick), or our own custom build system called cpp-build)
+2. Add package management system to separate platform and peripheral implementation details from main codebase.

 ## [📖 Full Documentation & Guides](http://sjsu-dev2.readthedocs.io/en/latest/?badge=latest)